miyagi-sensei/georgia/class16/README.md

 You ordered 10 container boxes of steel bars to build a bridge.
 Each box contains dozens of steel bars all of weight 100kg.
 But due to production irregularities, one box contains steel bars all weighing 101kg.
 You need to use a high-tech scale at the container terminal to determine which box to discard.
 The scale is very expensive to operate and cost $5000 every time you use it.
 How much budget should you ask your superior for this exercise?

 Code reading: B1, B4 and B6

+## Homework
+Write a program to solve the Coin Change problem.
+First use Greedy algorithm.
+Then write the CORRECT solution that works all the time.